-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 5.1 Landlords must have a single policy in place for dealing with complaints covered by this Code.
+Code provision Code requirement Comply : Yes / No Evidence Commentary / explanation 5.1 Landlords must have a single policy in place for dealing with complaints covered by this Code.
 Residents must not be treated differently if they complain.
 Yes We have a single complaints policy for all complaints from residents.
-5.2 The early and local resolution of issues Yes Complaints Policy - Section 5 between landlords and residents is key to effective complaint handling.
+Our complaints policy can be found on our website: https://womenspioneer.co.uk/feedback/ 5.2 The early and local resolution of issues between landlords and residents is key to effective complaint handling.
 It is not appropriate to have extra named stages (such as 'stage 0' or 'informal complaint') as this causes unnecessary confusion.
-5.3 We will try to resolve any issues informally as quickly as possible.
+Yes Complaints Policy - Section 5 5.3 We will try to resolve any issues informally as quickly as possible.
 However, if any resident is not happy with our attempts to resolve the issue then they may pursue a formal complaint.
 We have a two stage formal complaints procedure.
 5.3 A process with more than two stages is not acceptable under any circumstances as this will make the complaint process unduly long and delay access to the Ombudsman.
 Yes Complaints Policy - Section 5 5.3 We have a two stage formal complaints procedure.
 We have a 2 stage complaints process, which is fully outlined in section 5 of our complaints policy.
 5.4 Where a landlord's complaint response is handled by a third party (e.g. a contractor or independent adjudicator) at any stage, it must form part of the two stage complaints process set out in this Code.
 Residents must not be expected to go through two complaints processes.
-N/A N/A All complaints made to WPH are handled by WPH staff, including complaints made about contractors.
+N/A All complaints made to WPH are handled by WPH staff, including complaints made about contractors.
 Complaints are not handled by third parties.

 5.5 Landlords are responsible for ensuring that any third parties handle complaints in line with the Code.
-N/A N/A All complaints made to WPH are handled by WPH staff, including complaints made about contractors.
+N/A All complaints made to WPH are handled by WPH staff, including complaints made about contractors.
 Complaints are not handled by third parties.
 5.6 When a complaint is logged at Stage 1 or escalated to Stage 2, landlords must set out their understanding of the complaint and the outcomes the resident is seeking.
 The Code will refer to this as "the complaint definition".
 If any aspect of the complaint is unclear, the resident must be asked for clarification.
-Yes Stage 1 and Stage 2 acknowledgement email templates Stage 1 and Stage 2 response templates We have templates for Stage 1 and Stage 2 acknowledgement emails, and Stage 1 and Stage 2 complaints which includes a summary of the complaint.
+Yes email templates Stage 1 and Stage 2 response templates We have templates for Stage 1 and Stage 2 acknowledgement emails, and Stage 1 and Stage 2 complaints which includes a summary of the complaint.
 The resident is given the opportunity to provide clarification where they feel the summary does not represent their complaint.
 If WPH are unclear of the issue, the RERO will ask for more details of the complaint to ensure the issue is resolved fully through the complaints procedure.
 5.7 When a complaint is acknowledged at either stage, landlords must be clear which aspects of the complaint they are, and are not, responsible for and clarify any areas where this is not clear.
-Yes Stage 1 and Stage 2 acknowledgement template Complaints Policy - Section 3 3.3 We will not accept stage 1 complaints and escalations to stage 2 about: • issues which have had no impact on the complainant • matters which have already been considered through the complaints process • matters which happened At the acknowledgement stage, if there any aspects of the complaint which WPH are not responsible for, this is explained to the resident in writing.
+Yes template Complaints Policy - Section 3 3.3 We will not accept stage 1 complaints and escalations to stage 2 about: At the acknowledgement stage, if there any aspects of the complaint which WPH are not responsible for, this is explained to the resident in writing.
 However, residents will be signposted to alterative services where relevant, or advised appropriately.